-B. University-Facilitated Supportive Measures:
+B. University-Facilitated Supportive and Remedial Measures:

-The University will provide Supportive Measures if a complainant requests them, and if they are reasonably available, regardless of whether a complainant chooses to report to the police or to the University.
+The University will provide Supportive Measures and remedial measures if a complainant requests them, and if they are reasonably available, regardless of whether a complainant chooses to report to the police or to the University.
 If reasonably available, a complainant may be offered changes to academic, living, working or transportation situations.
 Examples of options for a potential change include the following: